ogurcan/blockchain/ethereum/doc/Creating, Deploying and Using Contracts.md

 ## Before you begin

+This example is based on [Setting Up a Local Private Test Network](./Setting%20Up%20a%20Local%20Private%20Test%20Network%20with%20One%20Node.md) example.

 Before you begin, make sure that the [Solidity](http://solidity.readthedocs.io/en/develop/index.html) compiler is installed as described [here](https://github.com/ethereum/go-ethereum/wiki/Contract-Tutorial#install-solc-on-ubuntu).
 To verify if Solidy is installed correctly, go to the geth console and type the `eth.getCompilers()` command.

 ``` js